stefanbaur/grannophone/base_installer/README.md

       - Make sure "Enable telemetry" is NOT checked.
       - Now, click the "SAVE" button
     - Click "YES" to confirm you want to apply these settings
-  - Confirm that you wish to completely erasea and overwrite the selected destination media
+  - Confirm that you wish to completely erase and overwrite the selected destination media
   - At this point, you may be prompted for your sudo/root/administrator password
   - Once rpi-imager has completed writing and verifying the image, exit rpi-imager
-  - Remove the removable media and re-insert it after a good 10-15 seconds
+  - Remove the removable media and re-insert it after a good 10-15 seconds (if you are using a CM with flash, this means you need to re-run `rpiboot`)
+  - Review the default settings in `base_install.conf`, if you need to make any changes, save them as `base_install_custom.conf` so they won't get overwritten by a `git pull`
+  - Run `sudo ./base_install.sh 2>&1 | tee base_install.log`
+  - When `base_install.sh` has finished its work, remove the media and boot your Pi from it (note that it will reboot several times until the installation is complete)

 # Result
-  - The above steps, combined with the base_install.sh script in this directory, will set you up with three boot environments you can choose from.
+  - The above steps, combined with the `base_install.sh` script in this directory, will set you up with three boot environments you can choose from.
   - These environments are called ENV1, ENV2, and ENV3:
     - ENV1 uses the first partition as /boot/firmware and the fifth partition as /
     - ENV2 uses the second partition as /boot/firmware and the sixth partition as /
     - ENV3 uses the third partition as /boot/firmware and the seventh partition as /
     - All three environments share the eight partition as /data, so you can transfer data between them by saving it to /data and rebooting to a different environment
-  - You can switch between the three environments by running ''sudo reboot n'', where n is a number between 1 and 3.
+  - You can switch between the three environments by running `sudo reboot n`, where n is a number between 1 and 3.
-  - The default partition is set in the file ''autoboot.txt'' located on the first partition.
+  - The default partition is set in the file `autoboot.txt` located on the first partition.
   - The idea behind this approach is that you leave ENV1 as a minimal installation, from which you can service/repair the other two.
   - In ENV2 and ENV3, you can install all the applications your users need:
     - Whenever you need to apply updates, do so in the environment that is currently not active, check if there were any errors, and if not, reboot into the other environment.